Herpes 101: Understanding Symptoms, Treatment, and Prevention

 I have herpes.
 Can I get HIV too?
 Is there any relation between the two?

 Two different viruses cause Herpes and HIV.
-If your immunity is compromised by HSV, your susceptibility to HIV infection increases if you are exposed to it.
-People who test positive for Herpes are advised to undergo screening for other sexually transmitted infections.
+If HSV compromises your immunity, your susceptibility to HIV infection increases upon exposure.
+Healthcare professionals recommend that individuals who test positive for herpes undergo screening for other sexually transmitted infections.
+Patients who contract both the herpes simplex virus and the human immunodeficiency virus experience an elevated viral load due to interactions between the two viruses.

 When an individual’s immunity takes a hit from HIV, he is more likely to shed HSV symptomatically.